JulioDinizN/react-native-secure/README.md

 # react-native-secure

-Package to handle local authentication
+Package to handle local authentication using biometrics

 ## Installation